 Below is an order of priorities for building your financial foundation that may take precedence over paying off your mortgage…

-- Maximize Tax Deferral: Even if your company doesn’t offer a 401(k) plan it may make sense to maximize tax deferred and tax free retirement savings before paying off your mortgage.
-Granted, tax issues are complex and vary based on individual circumstances so it’s impossible to make a blanket statement, but every tax deferred savings opportunity you don’t use is lost forever and can never be recovered because annual limitations apply.
+- Maximize Tax Deferral: Even if your company doesn’t offer a 401(k) plan, it may make sense to maximize tax deferred and tax free retirement savings before paying off your mortgage.
+Granted, tax issues are complex and vary based on individual circumstances, so it’s impossible to make a blanket statement, but every tax deferred savings opportunity you don’t use is lost forever and can't be recovered because annual limitations apply.
 In other words, use it now or lose it forever.
 The investment math often tilts in favor of maximizing every tax deferred investing opportunity available… before paying off the mortgage.

 - Kids College Funds: Do you have kids?
 Then funding a 529 college account, prepaid college tuition, and/or Coverdell IRA are additional ways to maximize tax deferred savings that should probably take precedence over paying off your mortgage.

-- Underwater Mortgage: If you are upside-down on your house (owe more than it is worth) then really think twice about throwing good money after bad.
-I’m not going to get into a big discussion about strategic defaults here, but suffice it to say there may be more secure assets for you to invest in than a house that is underwater.
+- Underwater Mortgage: If you are upside-down on your house (owe more than it's worth), then really think twice about throwing good money after bad.
+I’m not going to get into a big discussion about strategic defaults here, but suffice to say there may be more secure assets for you to invest in than a house that is underwater.

 The answer to the “pay off mortgage or invest” question is actually quite simple – whatever gives you the highest after tax return on your money is the right decision.

-Financial advisers will quickly point to research showing long-term historical returns for a low cost index portfolio around 8% (+ or – depending on assumptions) and match that against much lower mortgage rates (as of this writing) and proclaim immediate victory… but it’s not that simple.
+Financial advisers will quickly point to research showing long-term historical returns for a low cost index portfolio around 8% (+ or – depending on assumptions), match that against much lower mortgage rates (as of this writing), and proclaim immediate victory… but it’s not that simple.